Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 We can use this program to illustrate an important point about the `for` statement: C places no restrictions on the three expressions that control its behavior.
-Although these expressions usually initialize, test, and update the same variable, there’s no requirement that they be related in any way.
+Although these expressions usually initialize, test, and update the same variable, there's no requirement that they be related in any way.
 Consider the following version of the same program:

 ```C
 /*